dougdonohoe/ddpoker/README-DEV.md

 dry-run and read the patch first.**  Recipes are idempotent — re-running one over already-fixed code is a no-op, so an empty patch means that group is fully applied.

-`DeadCode` needs particular care.
-Hibernate, Wicket (which binds markup to component ids) and the gameengine XML save-game code all reach members reflectively, and OpenRewrite cannot see those references.
-Check each deletion against a grep of `.java`, `.html` and `.xml`.
+There is deliberately no dead-code recipe.
+Removing unused private members cannot be done safely here: Hibernate, Wicket (which binds markup to component ids) and the gameengine XML save-game code all resolve members reflectively, so a wrong deletion compiles and fails only when that path runs.

+Each recipe's description in `rewrite.yml` carries its caveats — read it before running one.
+Three need particular attention:

+* `Imports` must be run **twice**.
+A same-package star import expands on the first pass into an explicit same-package import that is still redundant, and only the second pass drops it.
+* `ParameterizedLogging` cannot be run bare.
+It needs a `methodPattern` (without one it silently changes nothing and still reports `BUILD SUCCESS`), and it throws `IndexOutOfBoundsException` on any call whose concatenation starts with a non-literal, so those files must be excluded.  `rewrite.yml` has the full command.
+* `MethodReferences` and `RedundantCasts` are opt-in because each has produced wrong output here — see their descriptions.
+Review every change.

+After running any of them, `mvn rewrite:dryRun` again: an empty patch confirms the group is fully applied.  `FinalAndModifiers` is the one exception, and `rewrite.yml` lists the four fields it re-breaks.

 Three things are deliberately *not* automated, because they are matters of taste rather than
 correctness: converting locals to `var`, adding `final` to locals and parameters, and expanding